-With a TPM program, it is possible to continuously verify the degree of anticipated and actual achievement of technical parameters and compare with the anticipated value.
-TPM is also used to identify and flag deficiencies that might jeopardize meeting a critical system level requirement.
+With a TPM program, it is possible to continuously verify the degree of anticipated and actual achievement of technical parameters and compare them with the anticipated value.
+TPM is also used to identify and flag deficiencies that might jeopardize meeting a critical system-level requirement.
 Measured values that fall outside an established tolerance band will alert management to take corrective action.

 TPMs are typically developed directly from Measures of Performance (MOP) to characterize physical or functional attributes relating to the execution of the mission or function.
 TPMs may also be derived from Measures of Effectiveness (MOE) to become system cost and effectiveness metrics.
 Some guidance for selecting TPMs:

 - Performance parameters that significantly qualify the entire system

 - Parameters are directly derived from analyses, demonstrations, or test

 - A direct measure of value can be derived from the results of analyses or tests

 - Predicted values have a basis (analyses, historical data)